Object-Centric Diffusion for Efficient Video Editing

 \subsection{Inversion-based Video Editing}

-\paragraph{Benchmark details} Following the benchmark in~\cite{fatezero}, we report a quantitative comparison based on 9 sequence-prompt pairs (7 from DAVIS and 2 in-the-wild).
-We include inversion-based video models such as Tune-A-Video + DDIM~\cite{tuneavideo,ddim} and TokenFlow + PnP~\cite{tokenflow,plugandplay} in the evaluation.
+Following the benchmark in~\cite{fatezero}, we report a quantitative comparison based on 9 sequence-prompt pairs.
+We include inversion-based video models such as Tune-A-Video + DDIM~\cite{tuneavideo,ddim}, TokenFlow + PnP~\cite{tokenflow,plugandplay} and VidToMe~\cite{li2023vidtome} in the evaluation.
 We also show results for a frame-based editing model, namely Framewise Null + p2p~\cite{nulltext,p2p}.
-We finally report results of the optimized baseline with fast sampling and ToMe (as discussed in~\cref{sec:offtheshelf} applied on top of FateZero), i.e., Optimized-FateZero.

-\paragraph{Main results} A qualitative comparison of state-of-the-art models is reported in~\cref{fig:fatezero_comparison}, where we observe how our model enjoys the lowest latency, while ensuring a comparable editing quality.
-We report fidelity and latency measurements in~\cref{tab:sota_fatezero}, where our model achieves remarkable latency gains of 10$\times$ w.r.t.
+We finally report results of the Optimized-FateZero baseline, obtained by the off-the-shelf accelerations in \cref{sec:offtheshelf}. \paragraph{Main results} A qualitative comparison of OCD and state-of-the-art models is reported in~\cref{fig:fatezero_comparison}, where our model enjoys the lowest latency, while ensuring a comparable editing quality.
+We report fidelity and latency measurements in~\cref{tab:sota_fatezero}, where OCD achieves remarkable latency gains of 10$\times$ w.r.t.
 FateZero, and proves significantly faster than other state-of-the-art methods with comparable fidelity metrics.
-Although Optimized-FateZero is also a plausible model, we observe via visual assessment that its editing quality can be suboptimal, even though certain artifacts in generation might not be captured in CLIP fidelity metrics (for a clear example of this, please see the ablation in~\cref{fig:ablations_3d.v.2d}).
+Although Optimized-FateZero is also very fast, we observe via visual assessment that its editing quality can be suboptimal, even though highly localized geneation artifacts might be overlooked by fidelity metrics (for clear examples of this, we refer to the ablation in~\cref{fig:ablations_3d.v.2d}).